The Watch (2012 film): Plot

 In the fictional town of Glenview, Ohio, Evan Trautwig is a passionate volunteer in the community and senior manager of the local Costco.
 His life is changed when the store's night security guard is murdered.
 The local police have no leads and show no interest in investigating further.
 Determined to find the killer and bring him to justice, Evan decides to form a neighborhood watch.
-However, he only manages to recruit Bob, a construction worker and overprotective father; Franklin, a high school dropout who dreams of being a police officer but failed all the tests; and Jamarcus, a recent divorcé.
+However, he only manages to recruit Bob, a construction manager and overprotective father; Franklin, a high school dropout who dreams of being a police officer but failed all the tests; and Jamarcus, a recent divorcé.

 The watch members use the group as an excuse to drink and relax, much to Evan's chagrin.
 While driving on patrol, they accidentally hit something.
 They discover a strange metallic orb that acts as a highly destructive weapon and deduce that it is of alien origin.
 Meanwhile, several more townspeople are mysteriously killed.
 The watch responds to the murders and encounters an alien, which attacks them.
 Evan seemingly kills it with a lawn gnome before the group returns with the creature to Bob's house.
 The creature regains consciousness and escapes, stealing the metallic orb and warning them that the aliens have already infiltrated the town.
 The watch members theorize that the aliens are stealing their victim's skins and disguising themselves as human.
 Bob confides to Evan that he is worried about his daughter Chelsea and does not trust her boyfriend Jason.
 Evan admits that he has been avoiding his wife Abby because he is infertile, and reveals his worry that it may cause her to leave him.